GabrielMartinsAlves/GabrielMartinsAlves/README.md

 </br>

-I am a student of Computer Engineering at the Institute of Technology and Leadership.
-Driven by my passion for technology and education, I constantly seek to expand my knowledge in areas such as Project Management, Software Architecture, Business, Mathematics, and User-Centered Design.
-I am engaged in PBL projects, where I apply theoretical skills to solve real-world problems at Inteli.
+- Computer Engineering student at the Institute of Technology and Leadership (Inteli), passionate about technology and education.
+- Focused on Project Management, Software Architecture, Business, Mathematics, and User-Centered Design.
+- Engaged in Project-Based Learning (PBL) projects, applying theory to real-world problems.
-My goal goes beyond personal success; I aspire to be a global change agent, promoting equal access to education and information.
-I aim to reach leadership positions in the tech industry, using my influence to advocate for the cause of accessible technology and to broaden the impact of my initiatives.
+- Aspires to be a global change agent, advocating for equal access to education and information.
+- Aims for leadership roles in tech to drive the development of accessible technology.
+- Committed to continuous learning and contributing to open-source projects.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=261e36&height=100&section=footer" />